 The crowdfunding will go towards fixed expenses to show that it would be spent in the wisest way possible.
 By helping cover these expenses, we will be able to grow both the store and the sports we support more quickly as we can allocate more of the store profits to promotional endeavors such as workshops, advertising and sponsoring events and programs rather than simply struggling to cover costs and keep our doors open.
 A donation to Roll ATL does not just support the shop; our ultimate goal is that these donations will also support the sport of inline skating and those who love it!

 Any plans on providing free skate lessons like Roex shop in Barcelona?

 Several of my skate friends here (including a couple of aggro skaters) were actually recently certified by Trish with SkateIA.
 A few of them are exploring starting some kids clubs and programs.
-The shop will likely refer people seeking lessons to these certified instructors and will consider sponsorship and promotion of any programs they create.
+The shop will likely refer people seeking lessons to these certified instructors.
+Will consider sponsorship and promotion of any programs they create.

 Tell me about winning the first skating competition you ever entered, the 24h Roller Montréal.
 What made you decide to enter such a grueling event for your first competition?
 What was it like?

 Like I said in the video, it was totally a dream come true!
 I had actually been planning to compete in A2A that year, but the 24 hour race just so happened to be first.
 At the time I was between jobs and going through a lot of stuff in my personal life.
 The whole ordeal was actually a sort of therapy session for me.
 My Coach Bae as I call him, Sam Fistel, told me if I would train with him, he would sponsor me for the event.
 Everything was totally unexpected!